 The vendors do not accept direct payment so before heading in among the stalls, pick up a voucher at the cash desk.
 You can redeem any unused value at the cash desk when you leave.
 Menus are available in both Thai and English.

-Take your time and walk around the different stalls and try to sample a few different things rather than fill up on one dish.
+Take your time and walk around the different stalls and try to sample a few different things rather than fill up at the first stall.